jmmander/Google-Calendar-Conflict-Detector/README.md

 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
 ```

 8. Go to the directory that holds cal.py.
-Run cal.py, this should open a browser window and prompt you to authorize the app to access your google calendar.
-Ensure you select the google account that your calendar is associated with.
+Run cal.py:
 ```sh
 > cd Users/Me/CalApp/
 > python cal.py
 ```
+	1. This should open a browser window and prompt you to authorize the app to access your google calendar.
+Ensure you select the google account that your calendar is associated with.
-This will also create a cron job that runs hourly and checks your calendar for conflicts.
+	2. You will also get a pop up authorising the cron job.
+Accept this to automatcally run the script hourly and check your calendar for conflicts.